 If Forestry can’t locate your site’s config file inside of the root of your project, you’ll be prompted to provide the directory it is located in.

-In the final step, you can invite up to 3 Guest users to edit content on your project with you.
-Learn more about user roles.
 When you’re done just click on “Import Site” and let us get your site ready.

 Importing from GitLab Groups